kashan2a/KashTech/README.md

-# KashTech
+# KashanTech

-Web Blog on Science & Techn.
+Web Blog on Science & Technology.
 This will be repo for my Science Blog.
 Here all the material will be posted.
 Then updated periodically.